rjpro81/JCardDeckSuite/README.md

-A Java library that can be used to implement a card game.
+A lightweight Java library that can be used to implement a card game by performing standard functions used in many card games.